prabhat1707/EasyWayLocation/README.md

 # Constructor options

 ## Points to Remember
-- if you want only last lcation then pass it true and if false then it give you location update as per default location request.
+- if you want only last location then pass it true and if false then it gives you location update as per default location request.
-- if you don't pass then it take default location request or you can pass your's one also(see constructor 2nd).
+- if you don't pass then it takes default location request or you can pass your's one also(see constructor 2nd).

 ````
 Context context = this;